plentymarkets/plentyshop-pwa/guide/setup/system.md

 > :bulb: New systems ship with the required plugins pre-installed.
 If you use a new system, skip to the next step.

-For PlentyONE Onlineshop to run, you have to install plugins that provide additional REST routes and providers.
+For PlentyONE Shop to run, you have to install plugins that provide additional REST routes and providers.
 Carry out the following steps:

 1. Log into your plentysystems system.
 2. [Install](https://knowledge.plentymarkets.com/en-gb/manual/main/plugins/installing-added-plugins.html#installing-plugins) the following plugins in the latest version: